NeogitOrg/neogit/CONTRIBUTING.md

 # Contributing

-Contributions and Pull Requests are very welcome.
-If you are planning to implement a larger feature please open an issue prior to minimize the risk of multiple people working on the same thing simultaneously; or to discuss some specifics of the feature.
+Contributions of all kinds are very welcome.
+If you are planning to implement a larger feature please open an issue prior to minimize the risk of duplicate work, or to discuss some specifics of the feature; such as keybindings.

 `Neogit` draws heavy inspiration from [`Magit`](https://magit.vc/), but aims to be its own thing.
 Many of our features are inspired by `Magit`, such as the branch keybindings.